-Embedded systems are a specific electronics, which are provided with the software that runs exclusively on this hardware.
+Embedded systems are specific electronics, which are provided with the software that runs exclusively on this hardware.
 For electric charging, embedded systems are used both at the charging and vehicle sides.
-These handle the controlling and monitoring of the power section during the charging process as well as the low level and high level communication between the parties.
+These handle the controlling and monitoring of the power section during the charging process as well as the low level and high-level communication between the parties.

-What Can You Learn About Electric Charging in the Embedded Academy E-Learning?
+What Can You Learn About Electric Charging in the Embedded Academy E-Learnings?